github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 Exporting your results
 ----------------------

 You can export your results for further analysis or to discuss them with collaborators.
-In the results view, click **Export results** to export the results to a gist on GitHub.com or to a markdown file.
+In the results view, click **Export results** to export the results to a secret gist on GitHub.com or to a markdown file.

 Creating custom lists of repositories
 ---------------------------------------